 What does bandaging and wound care look like for a liposuction post-operation?

-There are multiple small incisions (depending upon the number of areas that had Liposuction) with small sutures and are usually covered with simple Band-Aides.
+There are multiple small incisions (depending upon the number of areas that had liposuction) with small sutures and are usually covered with simple Band-Aids.

 When can I resume exercising?